Coronavirus (COVID-19): Discrimination and Accommodation Considerations

 Confidential Medical Information and Privacy Rights

 The ADA requires an employer to keep all employee medical information confidential even if it is not disability-related.
+Medical information includes not only a diagnosis or treatments, but also the fact that an individual has requested or is receiving a reasonable accommodation.
 Certain COVID-19 information, such as a COVID-19 diagnosis, is considered medical information under the ADA and should therefore be kept confidential and private.

 Supervisors and managers should follow existing confidentiality protocols and maintain any COVID-related medical information in a medical file, separate from regular personnel files, and only disclose this information to those who need to know to protect workplace health and safety.
 This may vary depending upon the specific workplace.
 If working remotely makes it impossible to follow existing confidentiality protocols, managers and supervisors should secure this information by keeping hard copies in a safe place, restricting electronic access and potentially encoding the information (e.g., use initials or another code to maintain confidentiality and protect the employee's privacy).